jeeb/avisynth/distrib/Readme/readme_history.txt

       avs_num_components: returns 1 for y8, 4 for RGB32, 3 otherwise
       avs_component_size: returns 1 (1 bytes)
       avs_bits_per_component: returns 8 (8 bits)
+- Version: update year, removed avs-plus.net link
+- Updated: TimeStretch plugin with SoundTouch 2.1.3 (as of 07.Jan 2019)
+- Source/Build system
+  - various source fixes for MinGW builds (qyot27)
+  - CMakeLists.txt updates (user selecteble CPU arch, MinGW things) (qyot27)
+  - PluginManager.cpp: [MSVC|GCC] should only load [MSVC|GCC] plugins (qyot27)
+    This commit simply tells GCC builds of AviSynth to use the value of the PluginDir+GCC registry entry to find plugins, and ignore PluginDir and PluginDir+.
+Vice-versa for MSVC builds.
+    C plugins are an exception to this, since those can be loaded with either MSVC- or GCC-built AviSynth+.

 20181220 r2772
 --------------